 A utility/cleaning deposit - This will not work, particularly if it is labelled as this.
 A deposit implies a return of money and is clearly caught by the scheme.
 It may be that there is an idea that because it is separate from the tenancy it would work.

 This is certainly not the case.
 The legislation is quite clear.
 If the money is paid as a deposit to secure the tenant's obligations "under or in connection with" the tenancy then it is caught by the Scheme.
 The use of the works "in connection with" catches things which are related to the tenancy.
 Clearly, paying the utility bills is something relating to the tenancy.

 - An administration fee but with a rebate.
 This is clearly caught by the Tenancy Deposit Scheme.
 However, if a genuine administration fee labelled as such, which is non returnable, is collected this is not caught by the Scheme.
 In any event, from June 1st 2019 landlords and agents are prohibited from charging administrative fees for tenancies.

 Landlords who try to avoid complying with the tenancy deposit scheme run the risk of penalties.

-- The landlord/agent could be the subject of a court order and if a court order is made there is an automatic penalty on three times the amount of the deposit.
+- The landlord/agent could be the subject of a court order and if a court order is made there is an automatic penalty of up to three times the amount of the deposit for each tenancy.

-- The landlord will not be able to issue a valid Section 21 Notice until the deposit requirements have been complied with.
-If challenged in assured short hold possession proceedings the court would dismiss the proceedings unless the landlord could show that the tenancy deposit scheme requirements have been complied with by him.
+- The landlord will not be able to issue a valid Section 21 Notice unless the deposit requirements have been complied with.
+If challenged in assured shorthold possession proceedings the court would dismiss the proceedings unless the landlord could show that the tenancy deposit scheme requirements have been complied with by him.

 If you haven't found the information you are looking for, try our Frequently Asked Questions (FAQ) page by clicking here.